vesterheim/vesterheim.github.io/events/away/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 Vesterheim thanks all of the people who have hosted so many fantastic Vesterheim events around the country!
-From dinners and dances for hundreds of guests to dessert for small groups in a private backyard, those who appreciate Norwegian art and heritage come together to enjoy each others company and share their enthusiasm for Vesterheim with others.
+From dinners and dances for hundreds of guests to dessert for small groups in a private backyard, those who appreciate Norwegian art and heritage come together to enjoy each other's company and share their enthusiasm for Vesterheim.

 Contact Stephanie Johnson at Vesterheim, 563-382-9681, ext.
 103 or [snjohnson@vesterheim.org](mailto:snjohnson@vesterheim.org), to make reservations for any of the scheduled events, or for information about how to organize a Vesterheim event in your area.